js4484821266/congrlang/README.md

 # congrlang
 Congruence Language (or "CongrLang" for short) is a constructed language where all words, and inflections are natural numbers and the morphology is based on modulo arithmetic.
+The inflections are rendered as sequences of readable syllables by versions.
 ## Conception
 This constructed language is based on the idea of a language where the morphology is so complex that it is considered completely irregular.
 ## Morphology